Fadi Alloush

 Fadi Alloush (فادي علوش; born 1 January 1969) is a Lebanese former footballer.
 Nicknamed "the Bulldozer" (البلدوزر), Alloush played as a striker for Ansar for most of his career.

 He is famous for holding the record for most goals in a Lebanese Premier League campaign, with 32 goals in the 1990–91 season.
-Alloush is also the highest all-time scorer in the Lebanese Premier League, scoring 120 official league goals.
+Alloush is also the second-highest scorer in the Lebanese Premier League, scoring 124 official league goals.

 Club career

 Ansar

 In the 1990–91 season Alloush scored 32 goals, becoming the player to have scored the most goals in a single Lebanese Premier League season.
 The next season Alloush scored 18, missing out on the Golden Boot to Walid Dahrouj who scored 20 goals.
 In the 1992–93 season he became the top scorer for a second time with 27 goals, becoming the first player to win the Lebanese Premier League Golden Boot more than once.

 Akhaa Ahli Aley and Homenmen

 In 1997, Alloush signed for Akhaa Ahli Aley after having played for Ansar for 12 years; he scored two goals for them.
-Alloush ended his career at Homenmen, scoring two goals and bringing his total league tally to a record 120 goals.
+Alloush ended his career at Homenmen, scoring two goals and bringing his total league tally to 124 goals.